Communication and security

 Is there an allowed-list of all approved SSH IP addresses, and is all SSH traffic to and from addresses on this list blocked?

 The SSH port (22) is not open on the firewall.
-Access to the controller during support or network problems is via a secure private tunnel which is between the controllers and the Meter Cloud.
+Access to the security appliance during support or network problems is via a secure private tunnel which is between the security appliances and the Meter Cloud.
 Information such as IP address, port number, or traffic is not exposed to the outside world.

 5.